 This activity is designed to be used with Pre-Intermediate / Intermediate level learners.
 It could be used as part of an introduction lesson and / or to negotiate classroom behaviour contracts between teacher and student.

-- Make copies of handout 3 (cut up the adjectives for each student)
+- Make copies of handout 3 (one per student, cut up)

 Before the class arrives

-- Write up the following list of ten adjectives that describe the perfect student.
+- Write up the following list of ten adjectives that describe the perfect student on the board.
 You can change these to suit your level of students: diligent, hard working, punctual, talkative, friendly, sharing, intelligent, motivated, creative, inquisitive.